ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

    ```
    {: pre}

-   You can restrict access to the SSH port to a subset of addresses, use --remote <IP address or CIDR> in the above command to limit who can access this server, i.e. `ibmcloud is security-group-rule-add $SG_ID inbound tcp --remote <your-ip-address> --port-min 22 --port-max 22 --json`
+   You can restrict access to the SSH port to a subset of addresses, use --remote <IP address or CIDR> in the above command to limit who can access this server, i.e. `ibmcloud is security-group-rule-add $SG_ID inbound tcp --remote YOUR_IP_ADDRESS --port-min 22 --port-max 22 --json`
    {: tip}

 1. Add a rule to limit inbound to HTTP port 80.
    ```sh
    ibmcloud is security-group-rule-add $SG_ID inbound tcp --port-min 80 --port-max 80 --json
    ```
    {: pre}

-   You can also restrict access to the HTTP port to a subset of addresses, use --remote <IP address or CIDR> in the above command to limit who can access this server, i.e. `ibmcloud is security-group-rule-add $SG_ID inbound tcp --remote <your-ip-address> --port-min 80 --port-max 80 --json`
+   You can also restrict access to the HTTP port to a subset of addresses, use --remote <IP address or CIDR> in the above command to limit who can access this server, i.e. `ibmcloud is security-group-rule-add $SG_ID inbound tcp --remote YOUR_IP_ADDRESS --port-min 80 --port-max 80 --json`
    {: tip}

 1. Add a rule to allow outbound to all, this is required to install software, it can be disabled or removed later on.
    ```sh
    ibmcloud is security-group-rule-add $SG_ID outbound all --json